 - Provide accurate and relevant information to Malawians regarding their rights and the services available to them - Provide psychosocial counselling services to survivors of violence, especially in times of crisis - Provide survivors of violence and those in danger of suffering violence a free and convenient way to report their cases and receive timely assistance and follow up - Advocate for the promotion and protection of children's and women's rights at national and international levels - Increase the early referral of abuse, allowing delivery of necessary services and mitigation against the harmful consequences of abuse - 6.
-Once you have discussed the structures, have participants divide into 3 to 4 groups, give each a flip chart, and have them map the resources and structures at the community level that they are familiar with (e.g., where is the police office, which support organizations work in their area? where is the closest clinic?) - 7.
-Have groups share their maps and discuss with one another.
+Map the resources and structures at the community level that you are familiar with. (e.g., where is the police office, which support organizations work in their area, where is the closest clinic) - 7.
+Share your maps and discuss with one another.